zoythum/RISC-V-Parser/README.md

 typedef enum {...} family;
 typedef enum {INSTRUCTION, DIRECTIVE, LABEL} role;
 ```
-* `reg` introduces an enumeration of all possible registers used
+* `reg` introduces an enumeration of all possible registers used;
-* `family` introduces an enumeration of all possible opcode types
+* `family` introduces an enumeration of all possible instruction types;
-* `role` introduces an enumeration of all possible roles that a line can assume
+* `role` introduces an enumeration of all possible roles that a line can assume.

 ### Structures
-The primary data structure is composed of two different structures, `line` and `symb_tab`.
+The primary data structure is composed of two linked lists attached to a `line_encaps` structure via pointers to their heads.
+The two lists constitute a sequence of statements and a primitive form of global labels table, and are respectively made of `line` and `symb_tab` nodes.
 <br>
-`line` is composed of two different fields
+`line` is composed of two data fields:

 ```
 typedef struct line{
    roles role;
    union Ptr{
       instruction *instr;
-      char *sym;
+      char *label;
       directive *dir;
    } ptr;
    struct line *next_line;